zxbodya/router1-app-template/readme.md

 ========================

 Application starter template.

-Can be used for both: single page and isomorphic applications.
+Intended to be used for implementing single page applications with possibility to implement server side rendering.

 Following libraries are used:

 1. ReactJS
 2. RxJS
 3. ExpressJS
 4. Router1 + Router1 React
+5. rx-react-container

 And tools:

-1. Webpack - to bundle all resources
+1. Webpack - to bundle all the things
-2. BabelJS - to support es2015 syntax
+2. BabelJS - for es2015 syntax
-3. Node SASS - to compile
+3. Node SASS
-4. PostCSS
+4. PostCSS with autoprefixer
 5. Nodemon
+6. Jest

+## How is it different?

+Actually it is not much different from all other boilerplates - same tools and similar config.

+But there is one thing that makes it a bit different - there is helper script(`dev-server.js`), made to keep sync server side and client side parts reloads.

+When something was updated client side and needs to be reloaded, before sending reload command, if server was also changed, it ensures that it is already up and running.

+In result it removes some frustration, especially when changing code shared between server and client parts.

 ## Development environment setup

-0. check your nodejs version - it should be version 6 or later
+0. Check your Node.js version - it should be version 6 or later
-1. install dependencies using npm
+1. Install dependencies using npm (or yarn)
 2. start server app, with automatic recompile and reload when something changes
     - `npm run watch-dev`
     - `npm run watch-hot-dev`, if you want hot reloading